scherian03033/AutoBackup/Notes.md

 			* L2
 				* tar files

 **Question:** How can we correlate individual tar and snar files to identify the set to which they belong?
-Since the same L0 can be part of multiple L0..L2 combinations, putting a set id in the tar file name may not be prudent.
+Since the same L0 can be part of multiple L0..L2 combinations, putting a set id in the tar file name may not be prudent. **Answer:** Use date.

 ## Frequency of Backups
 * L0 backups at least yearly